 We are a single-farm CSA - we grow our own produce to make our CSA shares.
 Occasionally we will add an item from another farm.
 We believe in complete transparency - it's important to us to tell you where these items come from and how they are grown.

-Bread Shares: 1 loaf from Spring Mill Bakery.
-We'll ask you for a regular order but you can change your order any time - we'll send you a list each week if you want to try something different.
-You can also take the weekly surprise where we decide. $5.75 a week gives you a choice of $5.50 and $6.50 breads.
-Current list is attached.
+• Bread Shares: 2015 Price to be determined.
+1 loaf from Spring Mill Bakery.
+We will ask you for a regular order but you can change your order any time - we'll send you a list each week if you want to try something different.
+You can also take the weekly surprise where we decide.
+In 2014 $5.75 a week gave you a choice of $5.50 and $6.50 breads.

-Chicken:1 whole bird each share, available weekl, bi-weekly, and monthly to fit your interest.
+• Chicken: $16/whole chicken.
+1 whole bird each share, available weekl, bi-weekly, and monthly to fit your interest.
 They will be our own!
 Birds will be 4-5 lbs and are $16 each.
 This is a great value for pasture raised chicken.
 Like our laying hens, they are fed a non-GMO feed with no antibiotics or hormonses.
 Also: one free workshop with Bonnie on how to use a whole chicken.
 Some birds will be available fresh and some frozen.
-June through November (6, 12 or 25 birds).
+June through November (6, 12 or 24 birds).

-Kombucha, milk and meat: More details soon, shares will be available this winter.
+• Kombucha, milk and meat: More details soon, shares will be available for purchase late this winter.
 As with bread, you can choose Surprise Me (we'll give you a different flavor each week) or tell us what flavor you'd like as a default (ie whole milk), which you can change any given week.

 Pickups are at the farm on Wednesdays, Thursdays or Saturdays.